-Congratulations on your acceptance to University of Western States.
-We welcome you to our community and look forward to connecting with you on campus.
-Use the resources buttons below to help answer any questions as you prepare for your arrival to UWS.
+Welcome to the University of Western States student resource center!
+We are glad you stopped by to learn more about the doctor of chiropractic program, the admissions process and the university itself.
+We welcome you to our community and look forward to connecting with you.
+Use the resource buttons below to help answer any questions you may have during your journey with us.

 Curriculum and Schedule